 Single Interrupt System

-When only one interrupt line is available with the microprocessor and several I/O devices are to be connected, then the method is known as Single Interrupt System.
+When only one interrupt line is available with the microprocessor.
+And several I/O devices has to connect.
+Then the method will known as Single Interrupt System.

 Multi Interrupt System

-When the microprocessor has several interrupt terminals and one I/O device is to be connected to each interrupt terminal, then it is known as multi interrupt system.
+When the microprocessor has several interrupt terminals.
+And one I/O device has to connect in each interrupt terminal.
+Then it known as multi interrupt system.
+Now some important thing we should remember.
 In this scheme, the number of I/O devices to be connected to the interrupt lines should be equal to or less than the number of interrupt terminals.
-In this way one device is connected to each level of interrupt.
+In this way one device can connected to each level of interrupt.
 So when a device interrupts the microprocessor, it immediately knows which device has interrupted.
-Such an interrupt scheme is known as vectored interrupt.
+Such an interrupt scheme also known as vectored interrupt.